 - Recommendations will be provided to families to carry through at home

-- Consultations with Dr. Leslie Newport, Psy.D, BCBA-D (free of charge) offered during some of our 6-week sessions
+- Consultations with Kristin Foley, M.Ed, BCBA (free of charge) offered during some of our 6-week sessions

 - Sessions take place out in the community

-- Sample sessions include trips to the park for kickball and wiffle ball, Bricks for Kidz workshops, mindfulness/meditation classes, art classes, grocery shopping scavenger hunts, and more
+- Sample sessions include trips to the park for kickball and wiffle ball, Bricks for Kidz workshops, eating in a restaurant, mindfulness/meditation classes, art classes, grocery shopping scavenger hunts, Yestercades, Chocolate Works, and more

-- Popular sports such as soccer, basketball, and touch football
+- Popular sports such as soccer and basketball, as well as popular recess games.

 - Children will learn basic skills and appropriate play/interaction, while focusing on teamwork, building strong communication skills, resolving conflict, and practicing good sportsmanship